QUOTES-World reaction to deadly shooting at Moscow concert hall | Politics

 UNITED NATIONS SECURITY COUNCIL "The members of the Security Council condemned in the strongest terms the heinous and cowardly terrorist attack at a concert hall in Krasnogorsk, Moscow Region, the Russian Federation, on 22 March 2024.

 "The members of the Security Council underlined the need to hold perpetrators, organizers, financiers and sponsors of these reprehensible acts of terrorism accountable and bring them to justice."
-WHITE HOUSE SPOKESMAN JOHN KIRBY
+U.S. SECRETARY OF STATE ANTONY BLINKEN, IN A STATEMENT

-"The images are just horrible and just hard to watch, and our thoughts obviously are going to be with the victims of this terrible, terrible shooting attack."
+"We send our deepest condolences to the families and loved ones of those killed and all affected by this heinous crime.
+We condemn terrorism in all its forms and stand in solidarity with the people of Russia in grieving the loss of life from this horrific event."
 RUSSIAN FOREIGN MINISTRY SPOKESWOMAN MARIA ZAKHAROVA

 "The entire world community is obliged to condemn this monstrous crime.
 All efforts are being thrown at saving people."
 UKRAINIAN PRESIDENTIAL ADVISER MYKHAILO PODOLYAK